ericoporto/ags-manual-wiki/ASCIIcodes.md

 ## ASCII code table

-This section lists the key codes which can be passed to [`on_key_press`](Globalfunctions_Event#on_key_press) and which keys they represent:
+This section lists the keycodes which can be passed to [`on_key_press`](Globalfunctions_Event#on_key_press) and which keys they represent:

-AGS KeyCode | Key | ASCII code
+AGS keycode | Key | ASCII code
 --- | --- | ---
 `eKeyNone` | none | 0
 `eKeyCtrlA` | Ctrl+A | 1